Tyler Hilton

-Tyler James Hilton (born November 22, 1983), is an American musician, actor, and author.
+Tyler James Hilton (born November 22, 1983), is a Canadian-American musician, actor, and author.
 He is known for playing Chris Keller, a prominent recurring character in the WB/CW series One Tree Hill, and Elvis Presley in the Johnny Cash biopic Walk the Line.
 His professional career in music began in 2000.

 Early years

 Hilton was born in Palm Springs, California to Kristy and Robert George Hilton.
 Raised in Bermuda Dunes, California, Hilton grew up around music and began teaching himself Elvis Presley songs at an early age.
 After a brief stint in Northern California, his family moved back to the Palm Springs area, where he wrote his first song about a girl named Rhian, whom he attended school with.
 Hilton's family made another move back to Coachella Valley for his high school endeavours, where, at La Quinta High School, he started a band with some of his classmates.
 The band did not show much progress, so Hilton began to enter open mic nights and went to local coffee shops to play his own music.